-Considering that the selection of a Member State proposal is based also on the profile and experience of the proposed RTA, the profile and experience of any suggested replacement must be at least equivalent of those of the leaving RTA.
+Considering that the selection of a Member State proposal is based also on the profile and experience of the proposed RTA, the profile and experience of any suggested replacement must be at least equivalent of those of the leaving RTA as specified in the Twinning fiche

 If requested by the Contracting Authority and/or the Beneficiary administration, the proposed RTA shall be interviewed eventually via video conference.
 All costs related to the replacement of the RTA shall be borne by the MS.

 In case the replacement suggested by the Member State does not satisfy the necessary requirements and the leaving RTA cannot delay the end of his/her secondment, the implementation of the project can be suspended (see section 5.10).
+This shall be notified by letter or electronically in writing to the CA, the EUD (if not the contracting authority) and Twinning Coordination Team.
+The suspension period starts from the date specified in the notification or the date of the electronic message if not indicated expressly.